realpython/realpython-blog/2015/2015-05-18-django-development-with-docker-compose-and-machine.markdown

 $ docker-compose logs
 ```

-You can also enter the Postgres Shell - since we forward the port to the host environment in the *docker-compose.yml* file - to add users/roles as well as databases via:
+You can also enter the Postgres Shell - since we forwarded the port to the host environment in the *docker-compose.yml* file - to add users/roles as well as databases via:

 ```sh
 $ psql -h 192.168.99.100 -p 5432 -U postgres --password